who-blackbird/who-blackbird.github.io/contents/introduction.md

 **Disclaimer**: We have never actually used or worked with **PacBio** sequencers/data.
 From now on this course will focus on **Nanopore** sequencing!

-If you would like more information about PacBio, I suggest you contact Professor Steven Marsh or Dr. James Robinson who are based at the
+If you would like more information about PacBio, I suggest you contact Professor Steven Marsh or Dr. James Robinson who are based at the Anthony Nolan Research Institute in London.

+They have been using **PacBio** sequencing for HLA typing over the past few years and have expert knowledge on this system.

 ## References